- Have Confidence-#1 attribute

 The Bassmaster’s tournaments notoriety has grown leaps and bounds.
 They have added fishing tournaments to the tour, televised events, podcasts, radio, and fishing gear.
 Professional Anglers have become sports stars making commercials and holding seminars and fishing gear product shows across the country.

 We have seen other sports that have come of age in the past years, like the X Games and the UFC.
-It just makes sense that sportscasts like Bassmasters and other fishing tournaments with a wide audience will get their due, and there will be room at the top for the kid that loves fishing on the water and dreams about doing it for living one day.
+It just makes sense that sportscasts like Bassmasters and other fishing tournaments with a wide audience will get their due, and there will be room at the top for the kid who loves fishing on the water and dreams about doing it for a living one day.